NannyML/nannyml/docs/tutorials/detecting_data_drift/model_outputs/drift_detection_for_regression_model_outputs.rst

     >>> calc.fit(reference_df)
     >>> results = calc.calculate(analysis_df)

-We can then display the results in a table, or as plots.
+We can then display the results in a table.

 .. code-block:: python